Back

 Owned by the reputable Casa Andina group, this contemporary hotel prides itself on its prime location opposite the railway station at the centre of Machu Picchu village.
 Guests arriving by train have the treat of being delivered quite literally to the door.

-The 54 guestrooms are simple, functional and modern in design.
+More than 50 guestrooms are simple, functional and modern in design.
 White walls and bedding are interrupted only by a slim brightly coloured throw hung across the end of the bed, a contemporary homage to the colourful traditional weavings of the area.
-Superior rooms and Suites have the added benefit of a view out over the Vilcanota River.
-The hotel’s riverside restaurant has floor to ceiling windows which optimise the view
+Superior rooms and suites have the added benefit of views over the Vilcanota River.
+The hotel’s riverside restaurant has floor-to-ceiling windows which optimise the view.

 What our clients say